Saturday, December 28, 2024

 *My labs came back all "within normal limits" and my cholesterol was "great" - a quote from my doc.
 Now I just need to get the reflux in check and I am working hard on that.
 My weight is stable, too.

 *The seasons are changing and Spring is just about here.
 I am ready to move forward in many areas of life.
-I would love to keep a forward momentum, but I know rainy days will be mixed in with the sunny ones.
 I will keep up my walking program and focus on my health!

 Saturday, February 24, 2024